Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 Back in 2017 I wrote [an article](/blog/reverse-engineering-youtube) in which I attempted to explain how YouTube works under the hood, how it serves streams to the client, and also how you can exploit that knowledge to download videos from the site.
 The primary goal of that write-up was to share some of the things I learned while working on [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) — an open-source library that provides a structured abstraction layer over YouTube's internal API.

 There is one thing that developers like more than building things — and that is breaking things built by other people.
-So, naturally, my article attracted quite a bit of attention and still remains one of the most popular posts on this blog.
+So, naturally, my article attracted quite a bit of attention and remains one of the most popular posts on this blog to this day.
 Either way, I had lots of fun doing the research, and I'm glad that it was also useful to other people.

 However, many things have changed in the five years since the article was published: YouTube has evolved as a platform, went through multiple UI redesigns, and completely overhauled its frontend codebase.
 Most of the internal endpoints that were reverse-engineered in the early days have been gradually getting removed altogether.
 In fact, nearly everything I wrote in the original post has become obsolete and now only serves as a historical reference.